richiejp/jdp/docs/src/bug-tagging.md

     * test03:bug#2,bug#3

 You can included other text in your comments and it will mostly be ignored.
-Also white-space is not significant around the `:`.
+Also white-space is not significant around the `:` (except for anti-tags, see below).
 There is also some flexibility in how you write the test names.
 For example `/` will be substituted with `-`, allowing you to use either.

 The full rules are in the [`JDP.BugRefsParser`](@ref).

+## Propagation

-The Propagate Bug Tags script will propagate bug tags from one failed job to another when the bug tag expression is satisfied.
-In this case, if the test `generic-349`[^1] has failed and the environment matches.
+The 'Propagate Bug Tags' script will automatically copy bug tags from older or similar test results.
+It checks if the test name and bug architecture match, if they don't, then it won't copy the bug.

+It also checks if the bug or issue is still 'open'.
+If it is not open then only an advisory notice will be posted, which won't be interpreted as a bug tag by OpenQA or any other JDP reports.

 !!! warning

     If OpenQA's built in bugref carry over is also enabled, then you may get some strange interactions between it and the JDP script.

-When bug tags are propagated you will see a comment like the following
+When bug tags are propagated you will see a comment like the following.

 !!! tip "JDP wrote N days ago"